-SAFEGUARDING POLICY & CONTACTS
+SAFEGUARDING & EQUALITY

-Contact CEOP if you are worried about online abuse
+Contact CEOP if you are worried about online abuse.

 Lawford Football Club Welfare Officer: Jonathan Sly

-Essex FA Welfare Officer: Helen Hever
+Essex FA Designated Safeguarding Officer: Helen Hever

 Coaches: All coaches working with under 18 teams in FA Charter Standard Clubs need to have an up to date ‘Safeguarding Children’ certificate as part of the FA Charter Standard Health Check.
 An up to date certificate is one that is less than three years old.
-Please click on the link to the FA Online Safeguarding Recertification if you need to update your certification.
+Please click on the link to the FA Online Safeguarding Re-certification if you need to update your certification.

 Goal Safety: All coaches are aware of the potential dangers of unsafe equipment.
 Details of our guidance to support them with this can be found here.